 Brasenose has a strong tradition in History.
 There are two Tutorial Fellows.
 Dr Alan Strathern teaches European and world history of the early modern period and most of his research has concerned Asia.
 Professor Abigail Green specializes in modern European and international Jewish history.
-In addition, Dr Rowena E. Archer, a Supernumerary Fellow of Brasenose, teaches later medieval history, and Dr Helen Gittos teaches early medieval history, shared with Balliol College.
+In addition, Dr Rowena E. Archer, a Supernumerary Fellow of Brasenose, teaches later medieval history.
+The College has an excellent record of results in History.

-The College has an excellent record of results in History.The College also has a number of very good graduate students studying for the MSt and DPhil in History.
+The College also has a number of very good graduate students studying for the MSt and DPhil in History.